area9innovation/flow9/tools/gringo/readme.md

 Optimizations possible in generated Gringo parser:

-- Change nested if to use || when possible
 - Change NOT to be a sequence
 - Epsilon is probably correctly compiled to TRUE
 - Add a C++ or Rust backend for DCode and try to use Wasm